dailydotdev/docs/docs/squads/creating-your-squad.md

 You can choose the visibility of your Squad:

-1. **Private Squads** (default): Only members can view and contribute to the Squad content.
+1. **Private Squads** : Only members can view and contribute to the Squad content.
 You control invitations.
-2. **Public Squads** (in closed beta): Everyone can see the content, and the posts may organically appear on the main feed.
+2. **Public Squads** (default): Everyone can see the content, and the posts may organically appear on the main feed.
 Read more about [how to become a Public Squad](/squads/public-squads.md).

 By understanding and utilizing these tools and settings effectively, you can shape your Squad into a vibrant, engaging, and respectful community.